Family Resource Specialist

 QUALIFICATIONS

-●Experience working with or providing services to children and family member participants;
+• Experience working with or providing services to children and family participants;

-●Experience in providing services to culturally diverse communities/families/participants
+• Experience and humility in providing services to culturally diverse communities/families/participants and

 Abilities: